FeSe

 What is FeSe used for?

-Iron selenide (FeSe) is used in superconductivity research, condensed matter physics studies, and electronic material development.
+Iron selenide (FeSe) is used in superconductivity research, quantum materials development, and condensed matter physics studies.

 What is the band gap of FeSe?